 If you need to contact your child in case of emergency, you MUST phone the College Office and we will get a message to the student.

-In particular, for safety reasons, students must NEVER use their phones to arrange with a parent or family member to go home.
+Students must NEVER use their phones to arrange with a parent or family member to go home.
 This MUST be arranged through Pastoral Leaders or the First Aid Officer.

 Student roles and responsibilities

 · It is the responsibility of students who bring mobile phones to school to abide by the guidelines outlined in this document.

 · The decision to provide a mobile phone to their children should be made by parents or carers.
 It is incumbent upon parents to understand the capabilities of the phone and the potential use/mis‐use of those capabilities.

 · Parents/carers should be aware that if their child takes a mobile phone to school it is assumed household insurance will provide the required cover in the event of loss or damage.
 The school cannot accept responsibility for any loss, damage or costs incurred due to its use.